cedricziel/mynas-manager/README.md

 ## License

-This project is open source.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See LICENSE file for details.